This post was originally written September 10, 2010

-Unstructured collaboration such as participation in wikis, blogs, and forums, are a great way to extend your center of excellence, learn new skills, find necessary resources, keep up to date on industry trends, and share expert knowledge.
+Unstructured collaboration such as participation in wikis, blogs, and forums are a magnificent way to extend your center of excellence, learn new skills, find necessary resources, keep up to date on industry trends, and share expert knowledge.

-As mentioned in the “6 predictions: the future of work” there are and will be more and more virtual and on-demand teams coming together for a specific project or goal and then disbanding as soon as that goal is complete.
+As mentioned in the 6 predictions: the future of work, there are and will be more and more virtual and on-demand teams coming together for a specific project or goal and then disbanding as soon as that goal is complete.

 Here are a few tips on becoming that artful collaborator: